bdthemes/ultimate-post-kit/readme.txt

 0. **[Reading Progress Circle](https://postkit.pro/demo/reading-progress-circle/)** - The Reading Progress widget creates a progress tracker on your blog page to help the visitors track the total reading progress of the current page.
 Just place it inside your blog page and the counter go up to 100% according to the position you are at on the page.
 See the demo
 0. **[Social Link](https://postkit.pro/demo/social-link/)** - Display social media link button with colorful icons, boxes, full-custom colours and shapes.
 Supports more than 30 social media platforms.
 0. **[Stone Hover](https://postkit.pro/demo/stone-hover/)** - Create scalable post sliders with an inline full-width picture frame that interacts and unfolds the image on user action.
 Let you design the perfect canvas with changeable panels upon hover.
+0. **[Instagram Gallery](https://postkit.pro/demo/instagram-gallery/)** - With the next level gallery interface by Instagram Gallery widget, it's now possible to change the design sense of such amazing gallery in WordPress.

 **[PURCHASE ULTIMATE POST KIT PRO FROM OUR WEBSITE]( https://postkit.pro/pricing/ )**